saga1015/mysqlinstaller/README.md

 https://blogs.technet.microsoft.com/canitpro/2016/10/18/step-by-step-installing-mysql-on-nano-server-via-powershell/

 ### Possible improvements
-- Try/Catch on each operation for more detailed error handling
+- Try/Catch on each operation for more detailed error handling (ran out of time)
 - Moving version specific vars to a seperate file, allowing the same script to load different versions based on a parameter
+- Checks for existance of data folder